 Greta Bellamacina is a poet, writer and filmmaker.

 Greta published her first collection ‘Kaleidoscope' in 2011.
 In 2014 she was short-listed as the Young Poet Laureate of London.
 In 2015 she edited ‘A Collection of Contemporary British Love Poetry’ a survey of British love poetry.
+And founder of 'SMEAR' a feminist booklet for female poets.

 She has been a writer-in-residence at the Chateau Marmont Hotel in LA. and Andy Warhol's Interview Magazine says Greta, “is garnering critical acclaim for her way with words and her ability to translate the classic poetic form into the contemporary creative landscape."